avery-mr/burndownForWhat/SQL_TESTING.md

 - Post-conditions:
 	- Locations with desired Type should appear on Locations page
  	- Search logged in database

+- Use case name:
+	- Search for a climbing Location by name
+- Description:
+	- Verify that user can find a Location for climbing based on name
+- Pre-conditions:
+	- User must be valid user in Users table
+ 	- Location must exist in Locations table
+- Test steps:
+	1. Navigate to Locations page
+	2. Type a Name in Search bar
+ 	3. Click Search button
+- Expected result:
+	- Locations with similar names appear in the list
+- Actual result:
+	- TBD
+- Notes:
+	- N/A
+- Post-conditions:
+	- Locations with searched name (and similar names) should appear on Locations page
+ 	- Search logged in database

+- Use case name:
+	- Rate a climbing Location
+- Description:
+	- Verify that user can give a location a rating from 1-10 (1 worst, 10 best)
+- Pre-conditions:
+	- User must be valid user in Users table
+ 	- Location must exist in Locations table
+- Test steps:
+	1. Navigate to Locations page
+	2. Click Name of Location to select it
+ 	3. Click Rate button
+  	4. Choose number between 1 and 10
+  	5. Click Submit
+- Expected result:
+	- UserRating for Location updated
+ 	- Location's AverageRating updated
+- Actual result:
+	- TBD
+- Notes:
+	- N/A
+- Post-conditions:
+	- Location's AverageRating updated in Locations table
+ 	- UserRating for Location stored in database

 ## Table Relationships